openedx/mdrst/md.md

 ### Footnotes

-Extended version of markdown does support footnotes[^1].
+Extended Markdown supports footnotes[^1].

 [^1]: The footnote will mostly be displayed in the bottom no matter where you define it, hence _the name_.

 ### Warnings